 Deliveroo to cease operations in Singapore after Mar 4

-Deliveroo is also ending services in Qatar, Japan and Uzbekistan as part of a broader review of its international portfolio.
+The platform's parent company DoorDash is also ending its food delivery services in Qatar, Japan and Uzbekistan as part of a broader review of its international portfolio.

 SINGAPORE: Food delivery platform Deliveroo will exit the Singapore market, with its last day of service on Mar 4.